 The ASA acknowledged that The Generation of Z considered that the image of the zombie shown in the ad could be viewed as distasteful and following a rebranding of the show, a new advertising campaign was to follow.

-monstrous make-up.
+wearing monstrous make-up.
 While we considered that the sinister image of the zombie would not cause distress to older children and adults, it could distress young children.
-Therefore, we considered that the poster was unsuitable for display in an untargeted
+Therefore, we considered that the poster was unsuitable for display in

 The ad must not appear again in its current form.
 We told The Generation of Z Ltd that they must ensure that their marketing was responsibly targeted.